Kayaba-Attribution/SCAM-NOTIFIER-FORTA-BOT/README.md

 ## Description

-This bot monitors notification EOAs and emit an alert on the scam contract/EOA associated with the to address the scam notifier sends messages to and automatically updates the list of notification EOAs by performing an analysis based on other notifications.
+This bot monitors notification EOAs and emit an alert on the scam contract/EOA associated with the to address the scam notifier sends messages to and create alerts for new possible notification EOAs by performing an analysis based on other notifications.

+New possible notifiers are then checked manually and added if they are valid.

+> Last Manual Update: Jul 10 3pm (UTC)

 1. Checks transcations Input Data to see if there is a valid message
 2. If so the from, to, hash, recipientAddressType, and text is saved in a Neo4j db.